skylight-hq/skylight.digital/pages/career-pathways/product-manager.md

 You understand what user value means for your product.
 You’ve participated in activities that help define or better understand the user.

 ##### Cross-team collaboration
-You’ve had exposure to working with engineers, researchers and/or product designers.
+You’ve had exposure to working with engineers, researchers, and/or product designers.

 ##### Client and stakeholder management
 You’re presentable and polished in front of a client.
 You interact with clients on a regular basis and observe stakeholder best practices.